lockss/plnmonitor-installer/README.md

 ```

-This script allow the administrator to:
+This script allows the administrator to:
 - set the URL for their own LOCKSS network props server (lockss.xml)
 - define the credentials to get status information for each box
 - provide additional information for each box (geographical coordinates, institution, administrator,...)